weaveworks-guides/weave-net-legacy/kubernetes/coreos/README.md

 ##Deploying the Guestbook App

-Now, you are ready to deploy the guestbook app onto the master node.
+Now you are ready to deploy the guestbook app on to the master node.

 The guestbook php app consists of two replication controllers: one redis database master and another redis database slave.
-It also deploys a front-end Service, which you will be able to load into your browser:
+It also deploys a front-end service, which you will be able to load into your browser:

 ~~~bash
 kube-01 > kubectl create -f guestbook-example